cksystemsteaching/selfie/book.md

 Similarly, 86 encoded in seven bits is -42 in signed interpretation.
 However, `-43 - -42` is of course still -1 which explains why the above subtraction actually works.

 How do we recognize binary numbers to represent positive or negative numbers?
 Well, the key lesson to be learned here is that we cannot!
 They are just bits.
 But, we can still interpret them, as unsigned or signed, for example, and there is a simple rule here.
 Assuming we use twos complement to encode negative numbers and have agreed to support a given number of bits, say, seven bits, their MSB indicates right away if they encode a positive or a negative number.
-In signed interpretation, if the MSB is 1, the number is negative and otherwise positive.
+If the MSB is 1, the number is negative and otherwise positive.
 Just check again the above signed interpretation of **1**010101 which is obviously negative.
+In signed interpretation, the MSB is also called *sign bit*.

 To make the above example of `85 - 86` work in signed interpretation even for the individual binary encoding of 85 and 86, we simply use one more bit extending the supported range from -64 through 63 to -128 through 127.
 Notice that the actual computation does not change a bit, literally, except that the signed interpretation of the involved numbers is now as intended: